-There are several means of learning abroad during your studies and after graduation through the Sophia University system.
-There are various programs that differ in terms of duration, transferrable credits, and cost.
+There are various programs for studying abroad during your studies and after graduation through the Sophia University system, that differ in terms of duration, transferrable credits, and cost.
 The main categories are long-term study abroad for one or more semesters, short-term study abroad during summer or spring vacation, internships abroad, and admission to graduate schools abroad.
 Regardless of your faculty affiliation, you can join a program that is right for you.

 Long-term Study Abroad